Johnny Flynn: Film and television

 Also in 2017, he played Pascal Renouf, a secretive outsider suspected of a series of brutal murders in director/writer Michael Pearce's debut dark thriller Beast, which premiered at the Toronto International Film Festival and was released in the UK on 27 April 2018.

 In 2018, Flynn played William Dobbin in the ITV and Amazon Studios television serial adaptation of Vanity Fair.
 He also played Felix Tholomyès in the BBC miniseries adaptation of Les Misérables.

 In 2019, he starred as David Bowie in the drama Stardust, based on a screenplay by Christopher Bell and directed by Gabriel Range.

+In early 2020 he was set to star in a heist musical starring Will Poulter and Naomi Ackie, titled The Score.
 In 2020, he starred in Emma, Autumn de Wilde's adaptation of Jane Austen's novel of the same name, alongside Anya Taylor-Joy, Bill Nighy, and Josh O'Connor.
 He wrote the song played over the ending credits, "Queen Bee," which was released as a single alongside the film.

-The next year, he co-starred in another British film The Dig, which was released on Netflix on 29 January 2021.
+The film Operation Mincemeat, in which Flynn played author Ian Fleming, was released in 2021.
+Also in 2021, he co-starred in another British film The Dig, which was released on Netflix on 29 January 2021.
 He plays the character of Rory Lomax.

 In 2022, he had a major role in The Outfit, alongside Mark Rylance.

-His upcoming projects include a heist musical starring Will Poulter and Naomi Ackie, titled The Score.
-He has also been cast as Dickie Greenleaf for Showtime's new TV series of Ripley, to star Andrew Scott.
-The film Operation Mincemeat, in which Flynn played author Ian Fleming, was released in 2021.
+In 2023 he portrayed Nicholas Winton as a young man in the film One Life.

+He plays Dickie Greenleaf in the 2024 Netflix series Ripley, opposite Andrew Scott.

+Flynn will star in the upcoming historical fiction survival thriller A Prayer for the Dying.

+On June 9, 2025, it was announced that Flynn would star as Lucius Malfoy in the upcoming Harry Potter TV series.

 Stage

-Flynn performed in Propeller's all-male Shakespeare troupe, playing Curtis (The Taming of the Shrew) and Viola (Twelfth Night) in the 2007 season.
-He has also performed in several other plays including Richard Bean's play The Heretic at the Royal Court Theatre (2011).
-Johnny Flynn was cast in the role of Lee in Jerusalem, Jez Butterworth's hit play, for which he was nominated for an Olivier Award for best supporting actor.
+Flynn performed in Propeller's all-male Shakespeare troupe, playing Curtis (The Taming of the Shrew) and Sebastian (Twelfth Night) in the 2007 season.

+He has also performed in several other plays, including Richard Bean's play The Heretic at the Royal Court Theatre (2011).
+Flynn was cast in the role of Lee in Jerusalem, Jez Butterworth's hit play, for which he was nominated for an Olivier Award for best supporting actor.

 In summer of 2012, Flynn appeared in Shakespeare's Globe Theatre's productions of Richard III, as Lady Anne, opposite Jerusalem co-star Mark Rylance and then as Viola/Cesario in the Globe's production of Twelfth Night with Rylance as well.
 The productions transferred to the Apollo Theatre in the West End until February 2013.
 In March 2013 Flynn played the lead role in Bruce Norris' play The Low Road at the Royal Court.
-In September 2015 he played Mooney alongside David Morrissey and Reece Shearsmith also at the Royal Court in Martin McDonagh's new play Hangmen.